adps/PYNQ-AD/README.md

 # PYNQ-enabled Alpha Data boards

-This board repo containes the PYNQ 2.7.0 board files for supported Alpha-Data boards and the necessary build files to build them using [Docker](https://www.docker.com/) and [Jenkins](https://www.jenkins.io/).
+This board repo containes the PYNQ 2.7.0 board files for supported Alpha-Data boards and the necessary files for building them in a Dockerised environment.

 ## Supported boards